-- Zeppo (Herbert Marx); according to Groucho, his nickname was born from the arrival of a German zeppelin at Lakehurst, NJ, but the dates don't match.
-Harpo, in his book Harpo Speaks, claims that the name was derived from a chimpanzee appearing in a comic strip of the day, Mr. Zippo, but when Herbert objected, this was changed to Zeppo.
-(There are other stories concerning the name's origin, such as the time the brothers were pretending to be farmers in order to dodge serving in World War I and gave each other hayseed names like "Zeke" and "Zeb".)
-Zeppo was the youngest and most handsome of the brothers, and while still part of the act generally played the straight man and sometimes the romantic lead.
+- Zeppo (Herbert Marx; February 25, 1901 – November 30, 1979), after Groucho, the one whose nickname is the subject to most speculation.note Zeppo was the youngest and most handsome of the brothers, and while still part of the act generally played the straight man and sometimes the romantic lead.
 His trademark is less developed than the above.
 (He was a talented comedian, however, once filling in for Groucho during a Vaudeville tour when the latter was ill.
 According to his brothers, in real life he was the wittiest, and could flawlessly imitate all of his siblings.)
 After several movies, he followed brother Gummo in leaving the act and becoming a manager for his performing siblings.
 A talented mechanic and inventor, he also founded a manufacturing company.
 His final movie appearance was Duck Soup.
 Zeppo's ashes were scattered in the Pacific Ocean.

 - Gummo (Milton Marx; October 23, 1893 – April 21, 1977), nicknamed for the sneaky, or "gumshoe", way he had of walking around backstage, or a pair of galoshes ("gumshoes") he had as a child.
-Having a lifelong dislike of being onstage, Gummo left the act right before it became famous to join the army during World War I, although he was never sent to Europe due to the war ending shortly after.
-Zeppo, who until then was considered too young to be in the act, took over his place.
+Having a lifelong dislike of being onstage, Gummo left the act right before it became famous to join the army during World War I, although he was never sent to Europe due to the war ending shortly afterwards.
+Zeppo, who until then was considered too young to be in the act, took his place.
 Like Zeppo, he later became a manager for his siblings and other talent, but he kept at it longer than his younger sibling.
 He died four months before Groucho, with the latter not being informed of his death in fear of making his already frail health worse; as such, only Zeppo attended his funeral at the Freedom Mausoleum in Forest Lawn Memorial Park (Gummo is buried just across the hall from his brother Chico).
 According to That Other Wiki, the contemporary actor Gregg Marx is his grandson.